Sally Hitchiner: Media

-She regularly speaks on national radio and TV programs on issues of faith, ethics and current affairs.

-Publications

-Hitchiner has writes for several UK newspapers including the Independent, the Times and the Telegraph and has been the subject of many stories about her work and fresh thinking.

 Personal life and views on LGBT rights

 On 15 July 2014, Hitchiner was accidentally outed during a live appearance on television.
 Hitchiner opposes "gay-to-straight" conversion therapy and the Church of England's official stance against same-sex marriage.
 She is the founder of Diverse Church, a movement for young LGBT adults.
 She stated on BBC Breakfast on 3 September 2016 that she had recently become engaged to be Civilly Partnered, and she was united in a civil partnership with Fiona.
 Clergy in the Church of England are permitted to enter into same-sex civil partnerships.

 Hitchiner advocates all sides in the debate working together constructively towards increased inclusion of LGBT people within the church and society.

-In 2014 Hitchiner founded Diverse Church a national support group for 18–30 year old LGBT+ Christians.
-This group specialises in supporting those in the most conservative ends of the church and welcomes all 18–30 year old LGBT Christians whatever their views are on ethics or theology.
-It places a high value on confidentiality and there is no need to come out beyond the group when you join.
+In 2014, Hitchiner founded Diverse Church a national support group for 18–30 year old LGBT+ Christians.
+This group specialises in supporting those in the most conservative ends of the church, and welcomes all 18–30 year old LGBT Christians whatever their views are on ethics or theology.
+It places a high value on confidentiality, and there is no need to come out beyond the group when you join.